silverstripe/silverstripe-versionfeed/docs/en/developer.md

    server.
 This filter will only be applied if the `CachedContentFilter` does not have any cached record for a request.

-Either one of these can be replaced, added to, or removed, by adjusting the `VersionFeed_Controller.dependencies` config to point to a replacement (or no) filter.
+Either one of these can be replaced, added to, or removed, by adjusting the `SilverStripe\VersionFeed\VersionFeedController.dependencies` config to point to a replacement (or no) filter.

 For smaller servers where it's reasonable to apply a strict approach to rate limiting the default